nuejs/www/docs2/tutorials/build-a-simple-blog.md

 echo '# Hello, World!' > index.md
 ```

 Congrats!
 Your first Nue application is ready 🍻🍻.
-You can start developing it with `nue` command:
+You can start developing it with the `nue` command:

 ```
 nue